Memories of Cleo Silvers

 As a member of YLP, she helped form the organization For a Better Bronx that continued to fight for better health care in the South Bronx.

 Since the events of the 1960’s-70’s mass upsurge, Cleo continued to stay active and outspoken about the inadequacies in health care for oppressed people.
-In addition, she played a role in efforts demanding the freedom of political prisoners,
+In addition, she played a role in efforts demanding the freedom of political prisoners, specifically captive Black Panthers like Mumia Abu-Jamal, the late Russell Maroon Shoatz and the late Dr. Mutulu Shakur.
+Carlito Rovira describes her work in his blog: “CLEO SILVERS: A Black Panther & Young Lord Warrior Woman.”

 She taught for local 1199, worked with assembly line workers in Detroit, and later in life, Cleo was recognized by the academic community, receiving an honorary doctorate from Lehman College at the City University of New York in 2022.

 Cleo is survived by her spouse, Ron Painter.
-She remains alive in the hearts and

-minds of people devoted to the idea of health care for all the people that is

-beginning to be organized in different parts of the world – and will someday be a
+She remains alive in the hearts and minds of people devoted to the idea of health care for all the people that is beginning to be organized in different parts of the world – and will someday be a reality for all of humanity as we keep struggling for it.

 Cleo Silvers, ¡presente!